twvd/snow/docs/src/manual/media/cdrom.md

 ## Mounting an existing image

 To mount an existing image file, use the 'Load image...' menu action to browse for a CD image.
-Note that an image file must be a multiple of 2048 bytes.
-Currently, only ISO files are supported.
+Currently, ISO and TOAST files are supported.

 ## Ejecting a CD